DavidVorick/CodeCommit/UserSpecification.md

 [file data]
 ```

-If a file was removed, the following synax should be used to specify the
+If a file was removed, the following syntax should be used to specify the
 removal within the set of file replacements:

 ```